Niagara Moon is Thomas Erwin, plus anybody else who collaborates with him - including his girlfriend Huimin and his dog Rudi.

-Hailing from the beautiful Pioneer Valley in Western Massachusetts, the 24-year-old singer-songwriter & keyboardist started Niagara Moon in the summer of 2015.
-His music combines the rich melodicism of Brian Wilson and Harry Nilsson with the modern indie style of artists like Ben Folds and Of Montreal.
+Hailing from a quaint college town in Western Massachusetts, the 24-year-old singer-songwriter & keyboardist started Niagara Moon in 2015.
+His homespun yet lushly produced indie pop songs combine the intricate melodies of Sgt.
+Peppers and Pet Sounds with the 21st century style of artists like Mac DeMarco, Belle & Sebastian and Of Montreal.
 Catchy melodies, impressionistic lyrics and mellow rhythms abound.

 A musical omnivore from a young age, Thomas started out playing classical piano in grade school.
 From there, he moved onto jazz, improv, and even electronica before finally settling on the craft of pop songwriting.

-During his time back in MA, he recorded the first Niagara Moon album "Eating Peaches" almost entirely by himself, armed with only keyboards, synths, samples, and a bass.
+He recorded the first Niagara Moon album "Eating Peaches" almost entirely by himself, armed with only keyboards, synths, samples, and a bass.
 Collaborations with friends helped round out the sound with a few additional instruments.
 Released in January 2017, the 11 track album showcases a smorgasbord of retro and modern pop influences, lush arrangements, and a unique whimsicality.

-Lastly, Thomas produces a podcast called Talkin About The Passion, where he interviews various other musicians and showcases their music.
+Lastly, Thomas also hosts the podcast Talkin About The Passion, which features interviews with various indie musicians and showcases their music.